ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-sddc-infra.md

 ![Physical structure](../../images/openshift-networking41.svg){: caption="Figure 1.
 Physical structure" caption-side="bottom"}

-Within the {{site.data.keyword.vcf-classic-short}} instance, the {{site.data.keyword.redhat_openshift_notm}} instance is deployed with a dedicated NSX® Edge Services Gateway (ESG) and Distributed Logical Router (DLR).
+Within the {{site.data.keyword.vcf-auto-short}} instance, the {{site.data.keyword.redhat_openshift_notm}} instance is deployed with a dedicated NSX® Edge Services Gateway (ESG) and Distributed Logical Router (DLR).
 The {{site.data.keyword.redhat_openshift_notm}} installation is loaded into the VXLAN subnet that is defined in the previous components.

 The ESG is configured with a source NAT rule (SNAT) to allow outbound traffic, which enables internet connectivity to download the {{site.data.keyword.redhat_openshift_notm}} prerequisites and to connect to GitHub and {{site.data.keyword.redhat_full}}.
 Alternatively, you can use a web-proxy for internet connectivity.
 The ESG is also configured to provide access to DNS and NTP services within the {{site.data.keyword.cloud}} environment.